yegon-gk/yegon-gk/README.md

 ---

 I am a dynamic and versatile full-stack software engineer with a passion for solving complex problems using modern technology.
 My expertise spans front-end and back-end development, database management, and seamless API integration.
 Proficient in DevOps practices, I leverage AWS cloud infrastructure to enhance performance and scalability.
 I utilize DevOps tools and version control systems like Git and GitLab for efficient workflows and monitoring tools like Prometheus and Grafana for real-time performance tracking.
 My commitment to customer and service delivery drives me to create innovative solutions that exceed client expectations.<br><br>
-For more info,check my website: https://yegon-app.vercel.app/
+For more info, check my website: https://yegon-app.vercel.app/

 ---